Skip Navigation

 Welcome!

-The Fine Craft Collective started as part of a seasonal craft fair in Northfield, MN six years ago and has grown into an alternative co-operative business model for regional artisans.
-The majority of support in our locale goes to two-dimensional and performance art exclusively.
-Leanne Stremcha, a jewelry artist, saw the need for a professional environment featuring artisans working in functional and decorative objects.
+The Fine Craft Collective started as part of a seasonal craft fair in Northfield, MN twenty years ago and has grown into an alternative co-operative business model for regional artisans.
+Leanne Stremcha, a jewelry artist, saw the need for a professional environment featuring artisans working in functional and decorative objects, as the majority of support in our locale primarily went to two-dimensional and performance art.
 The gallery show she created is now organized, staffed, and promoted almost entirely by those showing work in the gallery space.
 In addition to retail staffing, the design, display, book-keeping, and event catering are all done by members of the show.
 Due to the volunteer hours contributed by the artisans, the monetary overhead for the show is low, allowing those selling work to benefit more directly from the sale of their wares.

 Come visit!

-Because we love craft and believe that objects made by hand enhance the lives of those around them, we encourage you to ‘Craft your World.’
+Because we love craft and believe that objects made by hand enhance the lives of those around them, we encourage you to come visit!
 Bring handmade objects into your life to create a space full of useful and beautiful things as unique as you are.

 Thanks for visiting.
-Use our Contact page to send us a note and join our email list for future shows.
+Send us a note or join our email list (below) for future shows.
 We hope to see you in person soon!